-If you’re puzzled by how to find trails near you, what to pack with you and what to keep in mind on the trails, read on.
+If you’re puzzled by how to find trails near you, what to pack with you and what to be mindful about, read this beginners trail running guide.

-Once you’ve gotten the hang of trail running, here are some more advanced tips to improve your technique on the trail.
+Once you’ve gotten the hang of trail running, here are some tips to improve your technique in this advanced trail running guide.

 Michael Wardian, a marathoner and ultra-runner who has completed some of the most difficult ultra races in the world and set several world records.

 Trail running brings benefits for both body and mind.
 While varying terrain will challenge your physical fitness, you’ll be surrounded by the soothing beauty of nature with no distractions (unless you choose to put on your favorite running podcast).

 Trail running can help to revive your inspiration for running as pounding the same routes and repeating the same routines can get monotonous and boring.